chenq7/MinionWars/README.md

 * Anton: User profile page

 ### Day three:
-* Greg: Backend - User, minion assoicatation, seeding
+* Greg: Backend - User, minion association, seeding
-* John: Backend - User, minion assoicatation, seeding
+* John: Backend - User, minion association, seeding
 * Lawrence: Frontend - profile page, and minion index, as well as a footer for all the pages
 * Anton: Frontend - profile page, and minion index, as well as a footer for all the pages